-Note: Altix XE x86-64 servers do not have a built-in high-resolution timer.
+Note: Altix XE x86-64 and Altix UV 10 servers do not have a HUB RTC timer.
 A pci-rt external interrupt card is supplied by SGI and is required for generation of the high-resolution timer interrupts.
 Each pci-rt can generate interrupts at one set frequency, so a pci-rt card is required for each asynchronous frame scheduler running on a system.